San Jose State University: Organization

 As a member institution of the California State University System, San Jose State falls under the jurisdiction of the California State University Board of Trustees and the chancellor of the California State University.

 The chief executive of San José State University is the university president.
-On November 2022, the California State University Board of Trustees named Cynthia Teniente-Matson as the new SJSU president.
-Teniente-Matson previously served as the president of Texas A&M University–San Antonio and began her tenure at San Jose State on January 16, 2023.
+In November 2022, the California State University Board of Trustees named Cynthia Teniente-Matson as the new SJSU president.
+Teniente-Matson previously served as the president of Texas A&M University–San Antonio, and began her tenure at San Jose State on January 16, 2023.

 The university is organized into nine colleges: